Portrait Photography, Bondage, and Interview – The Premise

 God gave us a clitoris and we should use it!Amber

 Looking back, I am glad for deciding to explore this topic, as it provided some specific challenges.
 First, it was a my first attempt at using multiple remote triggered Speedlites in order to light a portrait session.
 Secondly, it was both a portrait session and a documentary photography session that involved multiple subjects interacting in a live setting.
 It was also conducted in the equivalent of a small nightclub complete with the random lights, dark walls, multiple sources for highlights, different textures, and surfaces.
 Finally, it was a topic that can carry some unnecessary stigma especially especially because it involved women discussing sexuality, empowerment and healing through the consensual exploration of sex.
 Is there anything wrong with women, specifically women, being sexually empowered, and comfortable as human beings with sex and sexuality?
 Is the expression of sexuality, something to be gasped over; wink-winked; admonished; objectified; lusted after; shamed; considered repulsive, salacious, scandalous, and scary, especially when expressed by women?
 Is it gross, sinful, harmful, or dirty or is sex just sex?
 Is sex Okay?

-Portrait Photography and Interview Session – Aftermath
+Portrait Photography, Bondage, and Interview – Aftermath

 I intend to go back over older photography projects, from time to time, to see if there are others that I’d be inspired to re-visit.
 What would I do differently?
 What did I see then?
 I feel that it’s an important element of my photography to occasionally review my past work in order to see where I’ve come from in relation to where I currently am.